Steps to Choose a Word of the Year

 - Once the word is selected, I typically put it on a piece of jewelry, paint it on a canvas, add it to my journal, share it with friends, declare it on social media.
 Basically, I put it everywhere as a reminder of the compass that word can be for the year.

-I have compiled a list of over 400 potential words to help you get started choosing a word for the new year.
+I have updated this list with over 700 potential words to help you get started choosing a word for the new year.
 If you want to choose a word for the new year, maybe one of these will inspire you.